The edible city: Singapore’s urban and island foragers find food in the wild

 SINGAPORE – In a country governed by appetite, it is a delicious irony to find food hiding in plain sight.

-All over Singapore – in common grass patches, roadside trees and sandy beaches – edible life flourishes, unnoticed by most.
+All over Singapore – on common grass patches, roadside trees and sandy beaches – edible life flourishes, unnoticed by most.
 Only local foragers are exempt from ignorance.

 Foraging – the ancient practice of gathering useful flora and fauna for food, medicine or other art – is enjoying a quiet renaissance, though it remains a fringe interest.

-Foraging guide and director of permaculture firm CarbonInQ Alexius Yeo, 39, logged a two-fold increase in sign-ups for his foraging class post-pandemic, even with stiffer competition as more guides have emerged.
+Foraging guide and director of permaculture company CarbonInQ Alexius Yeo, 39, logged a twofold increase in sign-ups for his foraging class post-pandemic, even with stiffer competition as more guides have emerged.

 Nature’s covert store is hardly “exotic”, he said.
-Its deep roots in the region extend to a pre-metropolitan Singapore, when Malays foraged for food, with a fondness for ulam (a raw salad), and the Chinese scavenged for medicine, prizing the leaves of the cat whisker plant, he added.
+Its deep roots in the region extend to a pre-metropolitan Singapore, when Malays foraged for food, with a fondness for ulam (a raw salad), and the Chinese scavenged for medicine, prizing the leaves of the cat whisker plant.

-As a rule, the author of 101 Edible Plants prefers to meet his class wherever they are, if only to show them that food is literally growing at their doorstep.
+As a rule, the author of the book 101 Edible Plants prefers to meet his class wherever they are, if only to show them that food is literally growing at their doorstep.

 Sometimes, this means taking white-collar clients to the grass field outside their office building or a school group for a walk around their campus.
 Mostly, they find weeds – pest plants believed to be the enemy of crops.

-Of the 101 plants itemised in his local catalogue, Mr Yeo’s favourites are the most ubiquitous weeds: lavender sorrel, the wild pepper plant and the gunpowder plant, which are found “easily everywhere”, he said.
+Of the 101 plants itemised in his book, a local catalogue, Mr Yeo’s favourites are the most ubiquitous weeds: lavender sorrel, the wild pepper plant and the gunpowder plant, which are found “easily everywhere”, he said.

 “That’s what fascinates people most, the weeds,” he said, “because they recognise them and say they hate them but after learning they can be eaten or used for healing, they get excited.”